We have much more to do and your continued support is needed now more than ever.

 Increased wind turbine collisions due to reduced incentives for safe placement

-The act has made new wind farms much safer for birds by incentivizing changes in wind farm siting and operation practices.
-The U.S. Fish and Wildlife Service estimates that wind turbines may kill a half a million birds a year, so ensuring that turbines were placed in areas that avoid or minimize harm to birds was a key safeguard provided by past interpretations of the act.
+The Act has made new wind farms much safer for birds by incentivizing changes in wind farm siting and operation practices.
+Studies show that wind turbines strike between 140,000 and 328,000 birds annually, so ensuring that turbines are placed in areas that avoid or minimize harm to birds was a key safeguard provided by past interpretations of the Act.

 These hazards are deadly to birds, but also largely avoidable.
 The Migratory Bird Treaty Act was written to hold companies responsible, and removing this safety net for birds puts countless species at risk.